usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 [setuptools_scm]: https://github.com/pypa/setuptools_scm

-Versioning is handled with [setuptools_scm].The pacakge version is set by the git tag.
-For convenience, you can override the version in the makefile (calling tox) by setting `version=v{major}.{minor}.{micro}`.
+Versioning is handled with [setuptools_scm].The package version is set by the git tag.
+For convenience, you can override the version with nox setting `--version ...`.
 This is useful for updating the docs, etc.

 ## Notes on [nox]

-One downside of using [tox] with this particular workflow is the need for multiple scripts/makefiles, while with [nox], most everything is self contained in the file `noxfile.py`.
-Both
+One downside of using [tox] with this particular workflow is the need for multiple scripts/makefiles, while with [nox], most everything is self contained in the file `noxfile.py`. [nox] also is allows for a mix of conda and virtualenv environments.